lynnfaraday/aresmush.com/_root/tutorials/code/tinker.md

 - tinker
 ---

-Ares does not have the ability to execute softcode directly from a MU client.
-You can't just whip up a `think iter(switch(...))` off the cuff in your MUSH window.
-However, there are times when you just need to do a quick thing - find all characters over 30 years old, or change a database field that doesn't have an associated admin command.
-In Ares, you can do these one-off code tasks with the `tinker` command.
+Ares doesn't allow you to alter the game code from the MU client window, but sometimes you need to do things that aren't covered by an existing command - find all characters over 30 years old, update the faction on a bunch of people at once, etc.  There's no need to create specific commands for this sort of tinkering, especially if you're unlikely to do that specific task ever again.
+In Ares, you can use the `ruby` command to execute simple code blocks, or the `tinker` command to perform more involved processing.

-> <i class="fa fa-info-circle"></i> **Tip:** Not all admins can tinker - only characters with the `coder` role.
-This is a security feature, because giving someone access to the code essentially gives them the keys to the kingdom.
+> <i class="fa fa-info-circle"></i> **Tip:** Not all admins can use the tinker/ruby commands - only characters with the `coder` role.
+This is a security feature, because giving someone access to run arbitrary code essentially gives them the keys to the kingdom.
 They could do literally anything with the database.

+## Using the Ruby Command

+The `ruby` command lets you run simple Ruby code snippets straight from your MU client.
+Separate multiple lines with semicolons.
+For example:

+    ruby c = Character.find_one_by_name("Faraday");c.update_demographic("hair","blonde")

 ## How to Tinker

+Doing a lot of code on a single line can be cumbersome.
+That's where the `tinker` command comes in.
+Tinker is a built-in command that does nothing by default.
+You update the command code to do whatever you need at that moment.
+Unlike other commands, the tinker code can be easily updated through the web portal.

 Tinkering involves three steps: